-Prabhu has had his research accepted in reputable peer reviewed accounting journals since completing his doctoral thesis in 2007, including Accounting, Organizations and Society, Management Accounting Research, Journal of Management Accounting Research, Journal of Accounting and Public Policy, British Accounting Review, Accounting and Finance, Qualitative Research in Accounting and Management, Managerial Auditing Journal, Australian Accounting Review and Journal of Applied Management Accounting Research.
+From a research perspective, Prabhu has had his research accepted in reputable peer reviewed accounting journals since completing his doctoral thesis in 2007, including Accounting, Organizations and Society, Management Accounting Research, Journal of Management Accounting Research, Journal of Accounting and Public Policy, British Accounting Review, Accounting and Finance, Qualitative Research in Accounting and Management, Managerial Auditing Journal, Australian Accounting Review and the Journal of Applied Management Accounting Research.
 He also sits on the Editorial Board of British Accounting Review.
 He has further published in non-accounting spaces, including the Hydrology and Earth System Sciences journal.

-From a practice perspective, Prabhu has researched in, presented to or trained managers in reputable institutions from a wide range of industries, including NSW Health, the Independent Hospital Pricing Authority, the National Rugby League (NRL), CSR, Citigroup and Seven Media.
-He has presented widely in academic and practitioner conferences with professional services bodies such as the CA, CPA and IPA bodies on these topics more broadly.
+From a practice perspective, Prabhu has or continues to research with, presented to or trained managers in reputable institutions from a wide range of industries, including NSW Health,the Independent Hospital Pricing Authority, the National Rugby League (NRL), CSR, Citigroup and Seven Media.
+He has presented widely in academic and practitioner conferences with professional services bodies such as the CA, CPA, AICPA (CIMA) and IPA bodies on these topics more broadly.
 He is a Board member of the AICPA (CIMA) Research Centre of Excellence, advocating for the relevance of management accounting to organisations globally.

 Prabhu has strong research and teaching links with top academic institutions globally.
-He continues to be a visiting lecturer and researcher in the Department of Accounting at the London School of Economics and Political Science (LSE), having completed a sabbatical at the LSE in 2008-2009.
+He was a visiting lecturer and researcher in the Department of Accounting at the London School of Economics and Political Science (LSE), from 2008 - 2019, where he still researchers with colleagues there.
 He also researches with faculty in the Said Business School, Oxford University, and has lectured in their well reputed Executive MBA program on the subject Financial Management.

-Prabhu continues to lecture in the MBA and undergraduate course subjects offered by the School of Accounting.
-He has been regularly voted in the Graduate School of Business as well as undergraduate top lecturer lists over the past 10 years, and was the inaugural recipient of the Accounting Discipline Group teaching prize.
+Prabhu continues to lecture in the EMBA, AMBA and MBAe courses offered by the UTS Business School.
+He has been regularly voted in the Graduate School of Business top lecturer lists over the past 15 years, and was the inaugural recipient of the Accounting Discipline Group teaching prize.

 Seconded on sabbatical to London School of Economics as a visiting lecturer, from September 2008 - July 2009

 Budgeting and forecasting; strategy; management control systems, healthcare costing and management, innovation, entrepreneurship.

 Management accounting; introductory accounting.